flapdoodle-oss/de.flapdoodle.embed.process/README.md

 # Embedded Process Util

 Embedded Process Util will provide a platform neutral way for running processes in unittests.
+This version is a complete rewrite, so there are major changes.

 ## Why?